 One hot area is the male skin care market.
 And since male skin differs from women's (mainly from daily shaving), emulsions for men often contain higher percentages of active ingredients, making them more fragile.

-To answer these packaging needs, Valois offers Titan, which it contends meets the technical and aesthetic needs of cosmetic packaging for men.
-Available in 50- and 75ml sizes, Titan's actuator makes it an ideal solution for balms, gels, aftershave lotion and skin care products.
-The piston pack—which prevents air from entering the package and protects formulations from oxidation and sunlight—features the Evolution pump, which dispenses highly viscous emulsions of up to 60,000 cps.
+To answer these packaging needs, we offers MS018 & MS021, which it contends meets the technical and aesthetic needs of cosmetic packaging for men.
+Available in 50, 100, 150, 200 and 250ml sizes, It's actuator makes it an ideal solution for balms, gels, aftershave lotion and skin care products.
+The piston pack—which prevents air from entering the package and protects formulations from oxidation and sunlight—features the external pump, which dispenses highly viscous emulsions of up to 60,000 cps.

-Another targeted airless package is the Digital pen, designed specifically for anti-aging eye treatments and serums.
+Another targeted airless package is MS005 - airless eye cream containers, designed specifically for anti-aging eye treatments and serums.
 It features an elongated and ergonomic actuator that allows the consumer to apply the product around the eye without contaminating it with a fingertip, according to Valois.

 If a company opts for airless, it may be able to cut formulation costs by reducing preservatives used in a formulation.